-My son loved cars right from an early age so for his first birthday I thought I would make him a ‘Beetle’ car birthday cake.
+My son loved cars right from an early age.
+So, for his first birthday I thought I would make him a ‘Beetle’ car birthday cake.
 (His grandmother had sent him a ‘beetle’ which was his favorite).

 I made a round sponge cake and cut a bit off each side to make a rectangle.
-I used those two bits on top to make the roof.
+Then I used those two bits on top to make the roof.
 (I traced around the cake tin to make a template and only cut the cake when I was sure how much I needed for the roof).

 I used tin foil for the windows and mallow puffs for the wheels.
 In order to frost the cake, I used butter icing but a fondant would probably give a smoother finish.
 When we brought out the car birthday cake my son was so excited he tried to push it and got icing everywhere.